Gloriaa20/Neural.network.keras.delaGarza/README.md

-# if you have errors, follow the commands.
+# If you have errors, follow the commands.

 source /DIRECCION DE TU REPOSITORIO venv/bin/activate